tombensariworkshop-web/woodworking-knowledge/dovetail-joint.md

-# Dovetail joinery in furniture making – structure, not detail
+# Dovetail Joinery in Furniture Making – Structure, Not Detail

 The dovetail joint is often recognized by its shape.